Max-F-Helm/PodAutoScaler/README.md

               maxPodCount: "<upper limit for podCount>; number; optional (default: 10)"
 ````

+- *2: default is the value of the java-property 'namespace' or (if not set) the value of the environment-var 'NAMESPACE'
 - value of `interval`: can be a number (in seconds) or a string of the following format &lt;value&gt;s|m|h|d
     where s means seconds, m minutes, h hours and d days
 - limit ruleset: